simonehagey/orbdot/docs/source/model_fitting.rst

 TTV "clipping"
 ^^^^^^^^^^^^^^
-When fitting transit mid-times there is an option to employ a sigma-clipping routine to remove outliers in the transit mid-times, which may be useful for data sets with high variance :cite:p:`Hagey2022`.
+When fitting transit mid-times, there is an option to run a sigma-clipping routine to remove outliers in the transit mid-times, which may be useful for data with high variance :cite:p:`Hagey2022`.

-Providing the argument ``sigma_clip=True`` runs the :meth:`~orbdot.transit_timing.TransitTiming.clip` method before the specified TTV model fit.
+Passing ``sigma_clip=True`` to the :meth:`~orbdot.transit_timing.TransitTiming.run_ttv_fit` method runs the :meth:`~orbdot.transit_timing.TransitTiming.clip` method before the specified TTV model fit.
 Any subsequent model fits will use the cleaned data, so ``sigma_clip=True`` should only be specified once.
 For example,

 .. code-block:: python